 \section{Methods}

-\textit{Single crystal preparation and characterization} -- Single crystals of FeGe were synthesized via chemical vapor transport method described in Ref.~\cite{Teng_2022FeGe}, and the chemical compositions were determined by x-ray refinement~\cite{Teng_2022FeGe}.
+\textit{Single crystal preparation and characterization} -- Single crystals of FeGe were synthesized via the chemical vapor transport method described in Ref.~\cite{Teng_2022FeGe}, and the chemical compositions were determined by x-ray refinement~\cite{Teng_2022FeGe}.
 These samples were characterized by electric transport and magnetic susceptibility measurements.
-The extracted collinear A-type antiferromagnetic phase transition temperature $T_{N}$, CDW transition temperature ($T_\text{CDW}$), spin canting transition temperature ($T_\text{canting}$) for FeGe are $\sim$400, 110, and 60\,K, respectively~\cite{Teng_2022FeGe}.
+The extracted collinear A-type antiferromagnetic phase-transition temperature $T_{N}$, CDW transition temperature ($T_\text{CDW}$), and spin-canting transition temperature ($T_\text{canting}$) for FeGe were about 400, 110, and 60\,K, respectively~\cite{Teng_2022FeGe}.
 The sharpness of the Raman modes and the low residual spectra background (Fig.~\ref{Fig4_T_dependence}) indicate the high quality of the single crystals.

-\textit{Raman scattering measurements} -- The as-grown FeGe sample with (0~0~1) surface was positioned in a continuous helium flow optical cryostat.
+\textit{Raman scattering measurements} -- The as-grown FeGe sample with the (0~0~1) surface was positioned in a continuous-helium-flow optical cryostat.
 The Raman data shown in the main text are obtained from this sample.
-A polished (0~0~1) surface and an as-grown (1~0~0) surface of the FeGe crystals were also studied and showed consistent results.
+A polished (0~0~1) surface and an as-grown (1~0~0) surface of the FeGe crystals were also studied, and they showed consistent results.
 The Raman measurements were mainly performed using the Kr$^+$ laser line at 647.1\,nm (1.92\,eV) in a quasibackscattering geometry along the crystallographic $c$ axis.
 The excitation laser beam was focused into a $50\times100$ $\mu$m$^2$ spot on the $ab$ surface, with an incident power around 17\,mW.
 The scattered light was collected and analyzed by a triple-stage Raman spectrometer, and recorded using a liquid-nitrogen-cooled charge-coupled detector.
 Linear and circular polarizations were used in this study to decompose the Raman data into different irreducible representations.
 The instrumental resolution was maintained better than 1.5\,\cm-1.
 All linewidth data presented were corrected for the instrumental resolution.
 The temperatures shown in this paper were corrected for laser heating (Appendix~\ref{laser_heating_determination}).